-In May, Fortune released its 64th annual Fortune 500 list, which ranks the United States’ top 500 companies based on revenue.
-Combined, these companies bring in $12.8 trillion in revenue and make up a staggering two-thirds of the U.S.’ GDP.
+In May, Fortune released its 64th annual Fortune 500 list, which ranks the top 500 U.S. companies based on revenue.
+Combined, these companies bring in $12.8 trillion in revenue and make up a staggering two-thirds of the U.S.’s GDP.
 They also employ over 28 million people worldwide.

 Given the massive economic impact of these companies, Emsi wanted to know the top skills they are looking for in their employees.
 Are there any noteworthy similarities or differences between companies?
 How do the top skills at these companies compare to the top skills in demand by employers nationally?